EmberHeavyIndustries/HID2AMI/README.md

 #### **BILL OF MATERIALS**

+Components noted as "Optional" fulfil the general purpose STM32F1x reference design; generally speaking can be safely omitted from the assembly of HID2AMI.
+Consider soldering any of them in case you experience some instability of any kind (never experienced so far).

+LED1 is "run mode" indicator; it blinks at variable rates to indicate HID2AMI runnin status (suggesetd colors: green, yellow, white)
+- When in BOOTLOADER mode, a fast blink means bootloader running and waiting for the "App" to be flashed/upgarded
+- When in APP mode, a "regular" blinking means the App is running and waiting for input; a slower blinking (upon connecting a peripheral), means the peripheral correctly identified and mapped

+LED2 is the "power on" indicator; if lit then your board gets correct +5V and +3.3V power supply

+For both LED1 and LED2, the suggested value for their respective limiting current resistors is 10k, but you can safely experiment any value in range 1k-47k depending on the led components characteristics and light efficiency (and your personal taste)

 |Part   |   Value  |     Device       |  Package   |   Note   |
 |-------|--------- |------------------|------------|----------|
 |BOOT0  |   JP2E   |        JP1       |   JUMPER   |          |